Nastaran95/outfit-recommender-system/README.md

 # Outfit recommender system

-This repository is the implementation of a simple outfir recommender system based on user input images.
+This repository is the implementation of an outfit recommender system based on user input images.

 ## Files description

-app.py -> the main file of the application preprocessing.ipynb -> included results of data analysis, histograms, clustering and evaluation of various feature extractor neural networks
+app.py -> The main file of the application responsible for handling user requests and generating recommendations.

+preprocessing.ipynb -> included results of data analysis, histograms, clustering and evaluation of various feature extractor neural networks

+embedding_resnet50_resnet18.pt -> extracted feature embeddings from product images by concatenation of ResNet50 and ResNet18 feature vectors

+presentation.(pdf/pptx) -> prepared presentation

+sample_inputs -> a folder containing the prepared input samples to test the system

 ## requirements